ceu-lang/ceu/docs/requests.md

 <...>                           // data delivery has been confirmed
 ```

-In this example, we use the output event `SEND` to send data to a specific
+In this example, we use the output event `SEND` to broadcast data and the input
-machine and the input event `DONE` to be notified of completion.
+event `DONE` to be notified on completion.
+A `DONE` cannot occur without a previous `SEND`, hence, the cause-and-effect
+relationship applies in this case.

 Another example following this cause-and-effect pattern would be requesting a
 character from a serial line: